thisisayushs/TheCarbonFootprintApp/README.md

 ## Built Together 🤝

 Crafted by a team of six hailing from China, India, Iran, Italy, and Mexico, and fully localized in English (United States), Italian, and Korean for a truly global reach.

+## Installation

+1. Clone this repository: `git clone https://github.com/thisisayushs/Ecosphere.git)`
+2. Open the project in Xcode.
+3. Run the app on a simulator or connected device.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.